Table of Contents

 We live in an era of a national opioid crisis, common suicides and mental illness, which seems to spread like wildfire.
 Given these concerns, and the undoubtedly stressful world we live in, it’s reasonable to ask if most of us know when we are emotionally overwhelmed.
 The answer, I believe, is sadly no.

 Over my many years in psychiatric practice it’s become clear to me that we do not have a commonsense way of gauging when any one of us would likely be overwhelmed.
-So, I’ve devised a simple system for people to use as a way to examine their lives to see if it falls in the overwhelmed range.
+So, I’ve devised a simple system for people to use as a way to examine their lives when life is too much to handle.

 This has nothing to do with mental illness.
 The system is for everyday life.